MossMcLaughlin/word_embeddings/README.md

     Replacing albeit with somewhat
     Replacing aid with help

 Note this is run with a small vocabulary and low similarity threshold.
 Typically we only want to replace more obscure, more similar words.
+Cosine similarity is a simple metric to compare words and utilizing a more sophisticated method of comparing words will increase performance.

 Special thanks for GloVe: Jeffrey Pennington and Richard Socher and Christopher D. Manning.
 2014